CADMonkey21/p2pool-go-VTC/README.md

 This is a modern, from-scratch implementation of a peer-to-peer (p2pool) mining pool for Vertcoin, written entirely in Go.
 It is designed for performance, stability, and ease of use, and is fully compatible with the existing Vertcoin p2pool network.

-This project was built to be a learning tool as well as a functional replacement for older, Python-based p2pool implementations.
+This project was built to be a functional, feature-complete, and high-performance replacement for older, Python-based p2pool implementations.

 ---

 ### Features

-The node is in a **fully functional and stable state**.
-The core logic has been built and tested, resolving critical performance and validation bugs.
-The node is fully interoperable with the live p2pool network.
+The node is in a **fully functional, feature-complete, and stable state**.
+All core logic for P2P networking, share processing, and payouts has been implemented and tested.

 * **Full Stratum Server:** Allows any standard Verthash mining software to connect.
 * **P2P Networking:** Connects to legacy Python peers and other nodes to form a decentralized mining network.
+* **Live Web Dashboard:** A built-in web interface automatically refreshes every 5 seconds to display real-time pool and miner statistics in a clean, pretty-printed JSON format.
+* **Color-Coded Logging:** Important events like finding blocks, receiving new work, and warnings are color-coded in the console for easy monitoring at a glance.
 * **Automatic PPLNS Payouts:** Automatically calculates and distributes block rewards based on the Pay-Per-Last-N-Shares model.
 * **Robust Variable Difficulty (Vardiff):** A stable and highly configurable vardiff engine automatically adjusts difficulty for miners of all sizes.
-* **Daemon Integration:** Communicates directly with your Vertcoin daemon (`vtcd`) for block templates, transaction submissions, and maturity checks.
+* **Daemon Integration:** Communicates directly with your Vertcoin daemon (`vertcoind`) for block templates, transaction submissions, and maturity checks.
 * **Persistent Share Chain:** Remembers the share chain across restarts by saving to `shares.dat`, allowing the pool to resume where it left off.

 ---